← ClaudeAtlas

 type-safetylisted

-Type-safety discipline for all TypeScript work — no `any`/`as`/`!`, string-literal unions over enums, exhaustive matching.
+Type-safety discipline for all TypeScript work — prove unknown values, avoid any/as/non-null assertions, prefer inference and exhaustive unions.
 Applies whenever editing or creating TypeScript files.

 Install: claude install-skill g-bastianelli/nuthouse